giuliavigano/giuliavigano/README.md

   🙇🏽‍♀️​ About me:

-  I'm currently studying at 42 Florence, an innovative programming school ➡️ [​👩🏽‍💻​](https://42firenze.it/).
+  I'm a software developer from 42 Florence, an innovative programming school ➡️ [​👩🏽‍💻​](https://42firenze.it/).
   I'm a huge fan of C but Python taught me how to relax 🧘🏽‍♀️​.
-When i'm not building projects you can find me surfing 🏄‍♀️​ , at the theater putting on the next play 🎭​ or planning and supporting this student association [𝐈𝐧𝐬𝐭𝐚𝐠𝐫𝐚𝐦𝅾]() 🙋🏽‍♀️​
+When i'm not building projects you can find me surfing 🏄‍♀️​ , at the theater putting on the next play 🎭​ or planning and supporting this student association "Generatio PRS" 🙋🏽‍♀️​

   ✔️​ I’m currently working on